HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 # Feature Engineering

-For each machine learning model, the error is determined by noise, variance, and bias.
-Ensemble techs can help reduce variance, and bias (noise is irreducible error) [[Ashish Bansal]][Need for Feature Engineering in Machine Learning].
+Feature Selection/Extraction is one of the most important concepts in Machine learning which is a process of selecting a subset of relevant features/ attributes (such as a column in tabular data) that are most relevant for the modelling.
+Irrelevant or partially relevant features can negatively impact model performance.
+Benefits of Feature Engineering include [[Ashish Bansal]][Need for Feature Engineering in Machine Learning]
+1. Reduce Overfitting
+2. Improves Accuracy
+3. Reduce Training Time

 An ensemble is just a **collection of predictors** which come together (e.g. mean of all predictions) to give a final prediction.
 The reason we use ensembles is that many different predictors trying to predict same target variable will perform a better job than any single predictor alone.
 Ensembling techniques are further classified into Bagging and Boosting.